viceeroy/NoPause/README.md

 In high-stakes communication, pauses and hesitations (filler words, trailing off, "uhm/ah") are the primary barriers to perceived confidence.
 No Pause provides a rigorous training environment to:

--   **Eliminate Silence:** Real-time monitoring of speech gaps.
+-   **Eliminate Silence:** Real-time monitoring of speech gaps with millisecond precision.
 -   **Measure Continuity:** Using our proprietary **Flow Score** metric.
+-   **Maintain Context:** Redesigned practice interface keeps your prompt/topic visible at all times.
 -   **Protect Privacy:** 100% on-device processing.
 No accounts, no uploads, no latency.

 ---

 ## ✨ Core Features

--   **🎙️ Multi-Mode Practice:**
+### 🎙️ Multi-Mode Practice
 -   **Free Speaking:** Unlimited timeframe for natural flow development.
 -   **Lemon Technique:** High-pressure 1-minute sessions triggered by random word prompts.
-    -   **Topic Speaking:** 2-minute critical thinking challenges across various categories.
+-   **Topic Score:** 2-minute critical thinking challenges across various categories.

--   **📊 Real-Time Voice Analysis:** Integrated hesitation detection that flags silences longer than 500ms.
--   **📈 Flow Score Analytics:** Instant calculation of your speaking-to-silence ratio.
--   **📅 Stats & History:** Local persistence of session performance, streaks, and progress trends.
--   **⚡ Offline-First:** Works anywhere, anytime.
-Completely serverless architecture.
+### 🎭 Premium Intentional Flow
+-   **Preparation Phase:** View your random word or topic card at your own pace before starting.
+-   **3-2-1 Countdown:** A focused transition into recording mode.
+-   **Focused Recording:** The topic card stays visible and active during speech, featuring integrated live timers and voice visualizers.

+### � Real-Time Voice Analysis
+-   **Dynamic Visualizers:** Real-time frequency analysis provides immediate feedback on your energy levels.
+-   **Hesitation Flags:** Automatic detection of silences and long pauses.
+-   **Transcript Support:** integrated live transcription (on supported browsers) for immediate review.

+### 📈 Advanced Analytics
+-   **Segmented Tracking:** Distinct statistics for Free Speak, Lemon, and Topic modes.
+-   **Performance Trends:** Visual progress graphs showing your Flow Score evolution over time.
+-   **Local History:** Manage and delete individual session records directly from your browser.

 ---

-## 📈 Flow Score Explained
+## � Flow Score Explained

 The **Flow Score** is a technical percentage (0–100%) that measures your speech density.

 -   **Speaking Time vs. Silence:** The core ratio is calculated based on active voice periods against the total session duration.
--   **Hesitation Penalties:** Each detected hesitation (silence > 500ms) applies a minor penalty to the overall score.
+-   **Hesitation Penalties:** Each detected hesitation applies a penalty to the overall score.
 -   **Continuity over Grammar:** The score is intentionally agnostic to grammar, pronunciation, or vocabulary, focusing purely on your ability to maintain a steady verbal stream.

 ---